 What can you do to help him as he moves through this difficult process?
 You're obviously operating under some severe limitations, but there are at least three ways you can offer your support and express your love during this time.

-Second, you can write.
-The art of letter-writing has been largely lost in contemporary culture, but a situation like this, where contact by phone, e-mail, or text message is out of the question, is powerful motivation to rediscover it.
+- Write.
+The art of letter-writing has been largely lost in contemporary culture, but a situation like this, where contact by phone, email, or text message is out of the question, is powerful motivation to rediscover it.
 A letter is an excellent way to express your thoughts with care and deliberation.
 This is exactly what's needed under the circumstances.
 To the prisoner on the receiving end, it's a ray of light and hope from the outside world.
 So write regularly and often, at least once a week.
 Use the written word to reassure your son of your unconditional love.

 This last suggestion can be important if you and your incarcerated child are dealing with any "heavy" emotional issues or deep-seated conflicts.
 Has he accused you of anything unjustly or tried manipulate your emotions?
 If so, it might be a good idea to discuss your response with an objective third party – a friend, a family member, a pastor, or a professional counselor.
 Do this before putting anything down on paper.
 Remember that the purpose of the message you will convey is not to change your son's mind or to convince him that you're right and he's wrong.
 No one can control another person's thoughts or reactions.
 The most you can hope to accomplish is to share your heart and express your feelings in an honest, straightforward fashion.